mskilab-org/lung_coo_2025/README.md

 The repository is composed of 2 folders: `data` and `R`, which contain the files and code required to reproduce the figures within the manuscript.
 Note that certain figures were further modified via Illustrator to improve legibility and/or presentation, so in some instance the specific styling (e.g.: colors) don't correspond completely between the manuscript figures and the ones shown here.

-**If you're interested specifically in checking the R notebook with the code and figures, check** [here](https://rawcdn.githack.com/mskilab-org/lung_coo_2025/4c19a15bf74fe8a00b4c47d304054d9eaccd2d26/data/scLung_Figures.html) **for the latest version.**
+**If you're interested specifically in checking the R notebook with the code and figures, you can find the latest version** [here](https://rawcdn.githack.com/mskilab-org/lung_coo_2025/4c19a15bf74fe8a00b4c47d304054d9eaccd2d26/data/scLung_Figures.html) **.**

 # Repository Structure